-Global Initiative for Asthma guidelines (GINA 2016): Management in primary care or acute care facility: 1 mg/kg/day (maximum: 50 mg daily) as a single daily dose usually given for 5 to 7 days
+Global Initiative for Asthma guidelines (GINA 2020): Management in primary care or acute care facility: 40 to 50 mg/day as a single daily dose usually given for 5 to 7 days.

 National Asthma Education and Prevention Program guidelines (NAEPP 2007):

 Asthma exacerbations (emergency care or hospital doses): 40 to 80 mg/day in a single dose or in 2 divided doses until peak expiratory flow is 70% of predicted or personal best.